fyrkant/1DV449_mw222rs/assignment2/report.md

 ### 3. Add an "expires" header to your components
 While it won’t help reducing initial load time, by adding a "far future" Expires-header when serving the browser with components you can tell the browser that it’s OK to cache these components and by doing that reducing load time on subsequent page load times [6, p.
 45].
 A *far future* expires-header means a header that sets the date of expiration for the component as far in the future and might look something like: `Expires: Tue, 7 Feb 2017 12:00:00 GMT`.

-This is of course a very useful feature for big and static components but a thing to note is that when using this you will have to change the filename of the component every time the component changes [7], although this is also something that a build tool can take care of.
+This is of course a very useful feature for big and static components but a thing to note is that when using this you will have to change the filename of the component every time the component changes [7] to make sure any cached versions are replaced for the user, although this is also something that a build tool can take care of.

 ### 4. Use gzip
 HTTP can, paired with a browser supporting it, compress all components sent to the user client using gzip compression [6, p.
 51] by adding `Content-Encoding: gzip` to your response header.
-It is worth mentioning that all files should not be compressed, already compressed file types like images or PDFs re best left in the unzipped state [6, p.
+It is worth mentioning that all files should not be compressed, already compressed file types like images or PDFs are best left in their unzipped state [6, p.
 53] while any kind of text file - be it HTML, JavaScript, CSS, JSON or XML - will happily be compressed.

-Using gzip to decrease the size of the data (up to over 70% size reduction can be achieved [6, p.
-58]) sent back to the user in your HTTP response is an easy way to increase page load times dramatically.
+Using gzip to decrease the size (up to over 70% size reduction can be achieved [6, p.
+58]) of the data sent back to the user in your HTTP response is an easy way to increase page load times dramatically.
 Although for a tiny application like Labby Message one could argue that it might not be worth the effort.

 ### 5. Put CSS in the document head
 Putting stylesheets in the **head** of the document instead of inside of the body allows the page to **render progressively** [6, p.
 59].
 This simply means that the page will be rendered as the content is downloaded from the server, and the page itself will work as a kind of progress indicator for how the download of the content is progressing.
-Putting CSS at the bottom of the document, inside of the body tag, the rendering will be blocked and the "progress indicator" effect is no longer present - just a blank screen and then the rendered page.
+Putting CSS at the bottom of the document, inside of the body tag, the rendering will be blocked and the "progress indicator" effect is no longer present - just a blank screen for a while and then the rendered page.

 In the `/message` view of Labby Message the style has been put inside of the body and although the load time is so fast that it is hard to notice, this blocks the page from rendering progressively.
 The the CSS should be lifted from the page, put in a separate CSS file and linked in the head of the document using the link tag.